max-kuk/max-kuk.github.io/content/homepage/about.md

 ## Self Introduction

-Hello!
+Salut!
 I am Maksim Kukushkin, a recent graduate from the <a href="https://uni-leipzig.de/en/">University of Leipzig</a>.
 I am currently working as a research assistant in the <a href="https://nmi.informatik.uni-leipzig.de/ml-group/">Machine Learning Group at the University of Leipzig</a>, where I analyse hyperspectral data, implementing an algorithm to classify diseases in seeds of different crops.

 You can find out more information about me and my projects below.
 Please click <a href="mailto:max.kukushkin@pm.me">here</a> if you would like to get in touch. </p>